 - Command & Conquer: Red Alert:

 - Command & Conquer: Red Alert featured a mission to protect the Chronosphere for what seemed an ungodly length of time given the siege you were under.
 If you got lucky or were good at micromanagement, it was actually possible to push the enemy back and even destroy their base.
-However... because The Dev Team Thinks of Everything, this was not an instant win, and instead caused the game to spawn two dozen Mammoth Tanks at the edges of the map, presumably as punishment for your insolence.
+However... because Developers' Foresight, this was not an instant win, and instead caused the game to spawn two dozen Mammoth Tanks at the edges of the map, presumably as punishment for your insolence.
 This grim spectre descending on your base would have been devastating... were it not for the fact that they are so [dang] slow that the timer ran out before they could get there.

 - In Command & Conquer: Generals the Chinese had to defend a nuclear plant from the GLA until reinforcements, in the form of one bulldozer, can arrive.